CodingItWrong/outsidein.dev/docs/outside-in-tdd.md

 This style of TDD is called outside-in because you start from the outside of your application (the E2E test), and you step inward to implement only the functionality that's needed from the outside.

+## The Role of End-to-End Tests
+End-to-end tests work together with unit tests, covering the same functionality in a complementary way.
+Each type of test provides a different value.

+End-to-end tests confirm that your application does what the user wants it to do.
+Whatever is happening inside the code doesn't matter if it doesn't show up on screen for the user.
+Also, testing the entire app together provides maximum realism, giving confidence that the units all work together.
+This is sometimes referred to as "external quality": from the outside, the app works.

+Outside-in TDD writes end-to-end tests that focus on a certain user-facing feature.
+When you start working on the feature, you write the end-to-end tests.
+Then you follow the two-level TDD loop to build out that feature.
+When the end-to-end test passes, you're done with that feature.
+This can help you resist the temptation to overdesign the code you're working on, preparing for future features that may never come.
+It helps you focus on simple design, so that your architecture can evolve as the app grows.
+This minimizes wasted effort, and complex code that has a high maintenance cost without providing benefit.

+End-to-end tests allow larger refactorings, because everything about the implementation of your app can change as long as the same UI elements are exposed to the test.
+You can replace entire function or object hierarchies, which isn't possible with unit tests that each are focused on a single function or object.

+## The Role of Unit Tests
+With all these benefits of end-to-end tests, what's the point of writing unit tests?

+Whereas end-to-end tests ensure the external quality of your app, unit tests expose a kind of "internal quality," by showing how your units are used.
+Do they have clear and simple interfaces?
+Are your units easy to instantiate for tests, or do they require a lot of dependencies that are going to make them harder to work with and change in the future?
+These are factors that affect your speed of development in the future, but end-to-end tests don't expose them.
+You can have an app that works reliably from the outside, but is a mess of spaghetti code on the inside, and that means you'll have trouble coping with future change.
+Unit tests provide pressure towards good design that pays off in the long run.

+Unit tests also run much more quickly than end-to-end tests.
+This means you get immediate feedback when a bug is introduced.
+This feedback also provides good defect localization, because it pinpoints which unit is not working and what exactly it's doing wrong.
+The speed of unit tests also makes it feasible to cover every edge case with unit tests, which is just not realistic for end-to-end tests of a system of any size.
+This full coverage is what provides the confidence to refactor your code, keeping it as usable as possible.

+Because of the complementary value of end-to-end and unit tests, outside-in TDDers don't see the two as duplicating effort; they see the two as making up for the limitations of each, to thoroughly ensure the quality of your app.

 ## Write the Code You Wish You Had
-But if you're starting from the outside, how can you TDD units that rely on other units that haven't been written yet?
+If the outside-in TDD process starts from the outside, how can you TDD units that rely on other units that haven't been written yet?
 The solution is a principle called "write the code you wish you had."
 When you are test-driving one unit of code, think about what functionality you want it to have itself, and what functionality you want it to rely on collaborators for: other functions or objects.
 Then, if that collaborator doesn't already exist, write the code you wish you had: call it the way you'd like to be able to call it.
 Then, in the test, use mock functions or mock objects to take the place of that collaborator, so you can verify how your unit under test interacts with this collaborator.

 If you haven't used mocks before, they are a kind of function or object that stands in for a real function or object.
 Mocks allow you to configure the return values from function calls to match the needs of your test, and they allow you to confirm that functions were called in the way you expect.
 In this way, mocks can allow you to simulate a collaborator and confirm your unit is interacting with a collaborator the way you expect, before you even write that collaborator.